Joseph-233/Joseph-233/README.md

 ## Our Expertise 🛠️
 Our team of developers is proficient in a variety of technologies, ensuring we can tackle any project with confidence.
 We're experienced in:

-- Python: Building robust back-end systems and AI models...
+- Python: Building robust back-end systems and AI models.
 - JavaScript (JS): Creating dynamic and interactive web experiences.
 - Cascading Style Sheets (CSS): Styling sleek and responsive user interfaces.
 - HyperText Markup Language (HTML): Structuring content for the web.